shrutibasarkar/Advertising-Project-using-Logistic-Regression/README.md

 Introduction

-The goal of this project is to utilize machine learning algorithms to classify whether or not a particular internet user clicked on an Advertisement on a company website.
+The goal of this project is to create a model to predict whether or not a particular internet user will click on an Advertisement on a company’s website.
+I have worked with three Machine learning algorithms Logistic Regression, decision Tree classifier and Random Forest classifier.

-Datasets
+Datasets:

 In this project, I have used some fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
-I have worked with three Machine learning algorithms Logistic Regression, decision Tree classifier and Random Forest classifier to create a model that predicts accurately whether or not users will click on an ad based off the features of that user.

 This data set contains the following features:
 1. 'Daily Time Spent on Site': consumer time on site in minutes
 2. 'Age': cutomer age in years